abhisr/OCR-IITK/README.md

 Limitations.
-1. Its can't work with more skew cases (More skew than height of one letter across one line. one may get letter mixing in such a case.
+1. Its can't work with more skew cases (More skew than height of one letter across one line). one may get letter mixing in such a case.
+2. It may not be able to separate joint letters and hence may result in single wrong letter.For example fi may be read as H if both are joint.